IntelliProlog/IntelliProlog/doc/parser_lexer/parser.md

 A parser for the IntelliJ Platform is composed of three elements, these elements being:

-+ A token type, represented by a class that extends [`IElementType`](https://upsource.jetbrains.com/idea-ce/file/idea-ce-5a00c10a69088737a364efbc82a082207a598b45/platform/core-api/src/com/intellij/psi/tree/IElementType.java), used for the lexer which we will see soon but it is easier to define it now.
++ A token type, represented by a class that extends `IElementType` [@IElType], used for the lexer which we will see soon but it is easier to define it now.
 + An element type, also represented by a class extending `IElementType`, used for the parser.
-+ A grammar in the [Backus-Naur Form](https://en.wikipedia.org/wiki/Backus%E2%80%93Naur_form).
++ A grammar in the Backus-Naur Form [@BNF].

 ### Token and element type